stepzen-dev/examples/with-google-analytics/README.md

 ## Learn More

 You can learn more in the [StepZen documentation](https://stepzen.com/docs).
 Questions?
-Head over to [Discord](https://discord.com/invite/9k2VdPn2FR) or [Github Discussions](https://github.com/stepzen-dev/examples/discussions) to ask questions.
+Head over to [Discord](https://discord.com/invite/9k2VdPn2FR) or [GitHub Discussions](https://github.com/stepzen-dev/examples/discussions) to ask questions.